Asymptotic Preserving and Accurate scheme for Multiscale Poisson-Nernst-Planck (MPNP) system: One-dimensional discretization and validation for

 \subsection{Time discretization in one dimension}

 In this subsection, we describe the time discretization for the one dimensional problem.
-If we denote with $c_\pm^\delta$ and $c_\pm^0$ the solutions of the full and multiscale models, respectively, the problems~\eqref{eq_semi_discrete_full} and \eqref{eq_semi_discrete_mul} can be summarized as follows
+If we denote with $c_\pm^\delta$ and $c_\pm^0$ the solutions of the full {or $\delta$-model} and {MPNP (or 0-model)} models, respectively, the problems~\eqref{eq_semi_discrete_full} and \eqref{eq_semi_discrete_mul} can be summarized as follows

 where $\textbf{q}^\delta = [c_{+,h},c_{-,h},\Phi_h]^\top$, and we distinguish between the cases $\delta > 0$ and $\delta = 0$:

 with appropriate boundary conditions, defined in Eqs.~(\ref{eq:c_ghost}-\ref{eq:Phi_ghost}).